-The five variables that can be summed to create a total "impact score" receive codes in IPUMS NHIS that facilitate this scoring process.
+Users may choose to manually calculate an impact score instead of using DIFSCORE.
+The five variables that can be summed to create a total impact score receive codes in IPUMS NHIS that facilitate this scoring process.
 Responses that should receive a score of 0 in the scoring process--namely, "not at all" or "a little"--receive a code of 0 in the first digit.
-In addition, sample children with no reported difficulties (in EMODIFF) or with difficulties lasting "less than one month" (code 1 in DIFMOS) also receive a code of 0 in the first digit in these five variables.
-(The three different categories, "No difficulty for greater than or equal to 1 month," "not at all," and "a little" can still be distinguished from each other by the respective values of 0, 1, and 2 in the second digit.)
+In addition, sample children with no reported difficulties (in EMODIFF) or with difficulties lasting "less than one month" (code 1 in DIFMOS) for 2001, 2003, and 2004 also receive a code of 0 in the first digit in these five variables.
+(The three different categories, "No difficulty or no difficulty for greater than or equal to 1 month," "not at all," and "a little" can still be distinguished from each other by the respective values of 0, 1, and 2 in the second digit.)
 The response "a medium amount," which should receive a score of 1, receives a code of 1 in the first digit (and a code of 0 in the second digit).
 The response "a great deal," which should receive a score of 2, receives a code of 2 in the first digit (and a code of 0 in the second digit).
-Cases which should be excluded from this summing of scores--that is, not in universe cases and cases with a response of "unknown"--all receive a code of 9 in the first digit (with the second digit distinguishing between those not in the variable universe and unknowns.)
+Cases which should be excluded from this summing of scores--that is, not in universe cases and cases with a response of "unknown"--all receive a code of 9 in the first digit (with the second digit distinguishing between those not in the variable universe and unknowns).

 Put succinctly, to calculate an "impact score" for the child's difficulties, researchers should 1) exclude cases beginning with a code of 9; 2) group together other categories that share a common first digit; 3) sum the scores across the five variables, using only the first digit of the codes for each variable.
 The result will range from 0 to 10.